Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Each `SearchStep` structure in `steps` is one leaf that was inspected as part of the binary search.
-The steps of the binary search are determined by starting with the "middle" leaf (i.e., the leaf whose index is the largest power of two less than the size of the log), and incrementally moving the largest power of two possible to the right until a node is reached whose position is greater than or equal to `position`.
-This represents the first node which is touched by the search.
-From there, the user moves incrementally smaller powers of two left or right, based on the version counter found in each previous step.
+The steps of the binary search are determined by starting with the "middle" leaf (according to the `root` function in
+{{implicit-binary-search-tree}}), which represents the first node touched by the search.
+From there, the user moves incrementally left or right, based on the version counter found in each previous step.

 The `prefix_proof` field of a `SearchStep` is the output of searching the prefix tree whose root is at that leaf for the search key, while the `commitment` field